Skip to main content

 • Inspect arm roller tubes for corrosion, particularly at the mounting brackets.
 Surface rust can be cleaned and treated; structural corrosion at mount points needs professional assessment.

 • Check mounting screws into the RV wall annually.
-These can work loose over time from road vibration.
-Loose mounts put stress on the wall structure and can cause tearing.
+These can work loose over time from road vibration, putting stress on the wall structure and increasing the risk of tearing.

 Wind — The Destroyer of Awnings